 If the above-given method failed, files can be still retrieved from the file systems of Windows with the help of special data recovery software.
-As has already been mentioned, Windows currently employs two file systems – FAT/exFAT and NTFS which are normally used on hard disk drives, USB sticks, memory cards of photo/video cameras, smartphones and other devices formatted in this OS.
+As has already been mentioned, Windows currently employs several file systems – FAT/exFAT and NTFS which are normally used on hard disk drives, USB sticks, memory cards of photo/video cameras, smartphones and other devices formatted in this OS.
 In addition, the Microsoft's next generation ReFS file system works on some computers running Windows 10 and Windows Server starting from 2012.

 Note: Recovery of deleted files is possible as long as they are not overwritten with some other information.
 For this reason, it is highly recommended to stop all operations with the storage from which the data has been deleted and immediately start recovering files.

-FAT/exFAT or NTFS file systems of Windows
+Recover deleted files from the FAT/exFAT, NTFS or ReFS file systems of Windows

 Launch the program.
 If necessary, modify the software settings in the settings pane.